nivhojberg/game-of-life-client/README.md

 Axios<br />
 webpack

-Using React Context API for board state management Using React Query for sending requests to the server (wrapping axios)
+Using React Context API for board state management.<br />
+Using React Query for sending requests to the server (wrapping axios).

 The src folder is containing the main files of the application, a folder for each logic component and folder "Components" for generic components.
 The Api.ts file is containing all the axios requests functions.